starshyyne/lauramunro.nz/_posts/2021-09-12-web-accessibility-for-designers-perceivable.md

 date: 2021-09-12 10:26:13 +1300
 ---

-As more governments are adopting the WCAG as part of their policies for digital content, it’s becoming more important for designers to understand what this means, and how to build it into their products.
+As more governments are adopting the Web Content Accessibility Guidelines (WCAG) as part of their policies for digital content, it’s becoming more important for designers to understand what this means, and how to build it into their products.
 The good news is, an accessible website is good for everybody, not just those with disabilities.

 Accessibility is something that ideally, is considered from the inception of a digital product.
 While it is possible and definitely worthwhile to retroactively adopt websites and apps to be more accessible, it is much more difficult and will require extensive rework for both the design and development.